GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## SPEAKER (optional)

 > **Note**
 > Currently the speaker only works on the primary side of your keyboard, which is a limitation of QMK.
-Currently you need to use [this PR](https://github.com/qmk/qmk_firmware/pull/17723) to make the audio feature work with the RP2040.
+Currently, you need to use [this PR](https://github.com/qmk/qmk_firmware/pull/17723) to make the audio feature work with the RP2040.

 Soldering the speaker is pretty simple.
-Apply a tiny bit solder on one of the pads, use tweezers to hold the speaker in place and reheat the solder.
+Apply a tiny bit of solder on one of the pads, use tweezers to hold the speaker in place and reheat the solder.
 After that apply solder to the other pad.

 ![speaker](/docs/images/buildguide/speaker.jpg)